DWFT

-DWFT (104.3 FM), broadcasting as 104.3 Capital FM2, is a radio station owned and operated by the Philippine Broadcasting Service, the broadcast arm of the Presidential Communications Group.
-Its studios and transmitter are located at the 4th Floor, Philippine Information Agency Building, Visayas Avenue, Quezon City.
-The station operates on terrestrial radio on Mondays to Saturdays from 5:00 AM to 12:00 MN and on Sundays from 5:00 AM to 9:00 PM, while it operates 24/7 online.
+DWFT (104.3 FM), broadcasting as 104.3 The Capital, is a radio station owned and operated by the Presidential Broadcast Service, the broadcast arm of the Presidential Communications Group.
+Its studios and transmitter are located at the 4th Floor, Philippine Information Agency Building, Visayas Avenue, Quezon City, Metro Manila.
+The station operates on terrestrial radio on Mondays to Sundays from 6:00 AM to 10:00 PM.

 History

-1980–1986: DWIM
+1980-1986: DWIM

 DWBR started in 1980 as DWIM (then at 103.5 MHz) under the National Media Production Center, headquartered at the Philcomcen Tower in Pasig before moving to Broadcast Plaza (now ABS-CBN Broadcasting Center) in Bohol Avenue (now Sgt.
 Esguerra Avenue), and then later moved again to its present location at the Government Information and Media Center Building in Visayas Avenue, Quezon City.
 The station served music and news daily from 5 AM to midnight.
 Newscasters around that time were Jess Decolongan, Don Lee, and Bong Lapira.
 Other voices of DWIM included Babs Peña and Manny Freires.

-1986–2017: DWBR
+1986-2017: DWBR

 It became DWBR (and moved to the current frequency at 104.3 MHz) in 1986, after the People Power Revolution.
 The station held the tagline: Weaving Beautiful Rhythms.
 It played old standards music, from the big band era to the Broadway era, playing songs from the 40s to 70s.

 In early 1990s, it adopted the brand Business Radio, albeit retaining its music format.
 Since that time, it covered the latest business stories and issues in the Philippines with its coverage of the Philippine stock market.
 It also aired various talk programs that discusses relevant matters concerning business, the environment.

 It was managed by its active manager Ms. Ma.
 Julita "Maju" E. Ramos.
 Regular newscasters included Bon Vibar, Cheryl Buenaventura-Ayuste, Rouella Santos, Alel Auxillos, Shirly Semic, and Edwin Santos.
 Other voices heard on the station were Manny Carvajal, Fred Patrick, Santi Bautista, Camille Victoria, Dean Bernardo, and George Boone.

 In 2014, Broadcaster's Bureau, a weekday morning show, was replaced with Fresh, which played a mix of retro & current music hosted by veteran DJ George Boone.

 Business Radio used to operate from 6 am to 10 pm daily, similar to its sister stations DZSR and DZRM.